xNyaDev/bfstool/bfs_file_dat.md

 # BFS file database
-This file contains a list of all<sup>12</sup> official BFS files, their CRC32, SHA1 and MD5 as well as where are they from.
+This file contains a list of all<sup>12</sup> official<sup>3</sup> BFS files, their CRC32, SHA1 and MD5 as well as where are they from.
 It is used as the source for the `identify` subcommand.

 1. Only files that are currently supported by bfstool are listed.